HTML has links - PDF has Authentication

 Appeals by network pharmacies to health care benefit managers who provide pharmacy benefit management services.

-A network pharmacy may appeal a reimbursement to a health care benefit manager providing pharmacy benefit management services (first tier appeal) if the reimbursement for the drug is less than the net amount the network pharmacy paid to the supplier of the drug.
-"Network pharmacy" has the meaning set forth in RCW 19.340.100 (1)(d).
+A network pharmacy may appeal a reimbursement to a health care benefit manager providing pharmacy benefit management services (first tier appeal) if the reimbursement for the drug is less than the net amount the network pharmacy paid to the supplier of the drug and the claim was adjudicated by the pharmacy benefit manager within the past 90 days.
+"Network pharmacy" has the meaning set forth in RCW 48.200.280.
 "Pharmacy benefit manager" is a health care benefit manager that offers pharmacy benefit management services and has the meaning set forth in RCW 48.200.020.
 A pharmacy benefit manager must process the network pharmacy's appeal as follows:

 (1) A pharmacy benefit manager must include language in the pharmacy provider contract and on the pharmacy benefit manager's website fully describing the right to appeal under RCW 48.200.280.
 If the health care benefit manager provides other health care benefit management services in addition to pharmacy benefit management services, then this information must be under an easily located page that is specific to pharmacy services.
 The description must include, but is not limited to: